beeker-tech/beeker/README.md

 # issues

-A space dedicated to all beeker technical issues
+A space dedicated to all beeker technical issues, for bêta testers.

+Please report your issues in Issues tab above ⬆️.